sonti-roy/california_housing/README.md

 ## Model fitting and evaluation

-##### 1. Multiple models were evaluated for their performance and compared the R2 and MSE for the models.
+##### 1. Multiple models were evaluated for their performance and compared the R2 and MSE for the models to select the best model.
 ![alt text](https://github.com/sonti-roy/california_housing/blob/main/plots/model_performance.png)

 ##### 2. The performance of GradientBoostingRegressor model was found to be the highest with very low MSEerror compared to other models that are evaluated.